VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 *Cruise Chaser* will cast **Whirlwind** acting as a heal check before the next Compressed debuffs.

-The Healer with Compressed Lightning shares with the *Cruise Chaser* Tank on North while the Compressed Water stack is happening South with the available player.
+The Healer with Compressed Lightning shares with the *Cruise Chaser* Tank on North while the Compressed Water stack is happening South with the available players.

 {% assign slideCounter = slideCounter | plus: 1 %}